 Plastiq is an online bill payment service that lets you pay almost all of your bills by credit card.
 This can be a great way to reach spend targets for new credit card signup bonuses.
 Unlike a few similar services, Plastiq is not limited to billers in their database.
 Plastiq can be used to pay nearly any biller in the US. or Canada.
 Payees not in their database are paid by check.

 The catch?
 A fee is charged to the payer (not the payee) for each payment.

-- Visa, MasterCard, Discover, and Amex cards are accepted
+- Visa, MasterCard, Discover, and Amex credit and charge cards are accepted.

 - Credit card payments count as purchases, not as cash advances (Note: As of 10/19/16 Visa payments where the payee has no relationship with Plastiq may be put through as a cash advance.
 If you don’t get a warning, then you’re fine.
 More info here.)

 - Plastiq sometimes requires proof that you are paying a legitimate expense.
-They may ask you to email an invoice, for example.
+They may ask you to upload an invoice, for example.

 - Plastiq does not submit tax forms on behalf of customers or payees